LouisFinner/degreeproject_kth/README.md

 # Degreeproject_KTH

-This respotary is created for part of the source code of degree preject in KTH.
+This repository contains part of the source code for a degree project at KTH.